Just Don't Give a Fuck: Critical reception

 Stephen Thomas Erlewine of Allmusic marked it as a stand out on The Slim Shady LP.
 RapReviews described the beat of the song as "head nodding" but felt that the remix was subpar, calling it "lifeless and oddly out of place among an album full of mostly dope cuts".

 Music video

 The black-and-white video, interspersed with some color, is set in a trailer park in the summer.
 A variety of scenes, unrelated to each other, are shown, starting with a boy being stopped by a woman from taking food off a table.
 The boy returns as Eminem and strangles her.
 In one version, the video shows him beating her and throwing her on a bed.
 The video also includes scenes of people drinking and swimming in a pool.
 Additional scenes include aliens, a clown, and people eating watermelons.

 The clean version of the accompanying music video for this single is known as "I Just Don't Give A".

+This music video is Eminem's first music video.